tri-cods/html-css/sections/integration.md

 ## Option 3: External

 External styling creates a completely separate document for your CSS that will be linked to your html in the head section of your html document using the code below.
 This separate document is called a **stylesheet** and should be named `stlye.css`.
-This document must be stored in the same file as the html document it is linked to.
+This document must be stored in the same folder as the html document it is linked to.

 ```
 <!DOCTYPE html>